jayanth002/Projects/Data Analysis for “Unpacking data.gov.sg”.md

 potential terms such as primary, o level, etc.
 Refering to the keywords and the associated terms,in summary, the datasets in education category describe key information as follows:
- Performance of the students in the national level exams such as PSLE and GCE.
+- Performance of the students in the national level exams such as PSLE and GCE.
- Available courses, enrolment figures, etc in kindergartens, primary, secondary and in teritiary institutions.
+- Available courses, enrolment figures, etc in kindergartens, primary, secondary and in teritiary institutions.
- Student and teacher ratio.
+- Student and teacher ratio.
- School directory information about all schools.
+- School directory information about all schools.
- Etc.
+- Etc.

-4.1.3 Environment
+**4.1.3 Environment**
 The necessary environment related information is captured in the Singapore open data portal.
 Referring to the datasets, as per the Appendix A – Fig 7 and 8, the most frequent word remains to be waste.
 Furthermore, as per the Appendix A – Fig 9 the associated terms to the word waste such as landfilled, tonnes, generated, etc., covers under the statistics of the solid waste management in the datasets.
 The below key information about the environment datasets is summarised as follows:
- ABC(Active, Beautiful, Clean) Waters Programme is an initiative developed by the government to produce the clear rivers, streams and lakes to the community.
+- ABC(Active, Beautiful, Clean) Waters Programme is an initiative developed by the government to produce the clear rivers, streams and lakes to the community.
- Cash-For-Trash Programme is an initiative by the Public Waster collectors to exchange recyclable items for the currency at the deputed recyclable stations.
+- Cash-For-Trash Programme is an initiative by the Public Waster collectors to exchange recyclable items for the currency at the deputed recyclable stations.
- Validation of air quality by measuring the pollutant levels.
+- Validation of air quality by measuring the pollutant levels.
- Estimate the effects of climate change and energy.
+- Estimate the effects of climate change and energy.

- Validate the electricity generated and its consumption.
+- Validate the electricity generated and its consumption.
- Licensed food establishments.
+- Licensed food establishments.
- Historical weather conditions.
+- Historical weather conditions.
- Solid Waste Management,etc.
+- Solid Waste Management,etc.

-4.1.4 Finance
+**4.1.4 Finance**
 In overview, the Singapore financial system is stable with the wide range of accessibility to the global markets and well planned financial architecture.
 Most prominently, Singapore remains hub for most of the financial markets in Asia.Further as per the financial datasets, the frequent words in Appendix A – Fig 10 and 11 appears to be year, tax, income, etc. and the associated terms in Appendix A – Fig 12 refers to assessment, period, income, tax etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- Collection of the taxes and Tax rates.
+- Collection of the taxes and Tax rates.
- Baby Bonus Scheme - The Child Development Co-Savings scheme to diminish the costs associated to raise children.
+- Baby Bonus Scheme - The Child Development Co-Savings scheme to diminish the costs associated to raise children.
- Baby Bonus Approved Institution is an entity,which provides service into different service categories including child centre.
+- Baby Bonus Approved Institution is an entity,which provides service into different service categories including child centre.
- Information about Dutry Rate, Exchange Rates, GST registered business, loans, etc.
+- Information about Dutry Rate, Exchange Rates, GST registered business, loans, etc.

-4.1.5 Health
+**4.1.5 Health**
 As per the financial datasets, the frequent words in Appendix A – Fig 13 and 14 appears to be number,singapore,health, etc. and the associated terms in Appendix A – Fig 15 refers to private, policy holder, practice, etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- Incidence rate of different type of diseases.
+- Incidence rate of different type of diseases.
- Claims under Medishield.Medishield Life is a life long insurance programme for the citizens and Permanent residents.
+- Claims under Medishield.Medishield Life is a life long insurance programme for the citizens and Permanent residents.
- Information about Eldershield policy holders.ElderShield is a severe disability insurance scheme, which provides monthly cash payout to the policy holder for the certain duration.
+- Information about Eldershield policy holders.ElderShield is a severe disability insurance scheme, which provides monthly cash payout to the policy holder for the certain duration.
- Attendance rate at different health care institutions.
+- Attendance rate at different health care institutions.
- Location of health care institutions.
+- Location of health care institutions.
- Surveys on the health related events.
+- Surveys on the health related events.
- List about the health care providers.
+- List about the health care providers.
- Information about Zika cluster.
+- Information about Zika cluster.
 Zika is a virus caused through the mosquito infection.
- Etc.
+- Etc.

-4.1.6 Infrastructure
+**4.1.6 Infrastructure**
 As per the infrastructure category datasets, the frequent words in Appendix A – Fig 16and 17 appears to be indicative, area, polygon, etc. and the associated terms in Appendix A – Fig 18 refers to polygon, boundary, etc. Referring to the frequent words and the associated terms, the key points from the datasets are summarised as follows:
- Geographical location of the properties in singapore.
+- Geographical location of the properties in singapore.
- Government approval on the properties.
+- Government approval on the properties.
- Directory of Government approval, price, booking,stocking and vacancy of the properties.
+- Directory of Government approval, price, booking,stocking and vacancy of the properties.

- JTC incorporated properties.JTC Corporation - the leading real estate company, which plans, promotes and develops the industrial landscape.
+- JTC incorporated properties.JTC Corporation - the leading real estate company, which plans, promotes and develops the industrial landscape.
- Master Plan(MP) - “Master plan is the statutory land use plan, which shows the permissible land use and the density for the expansion of business in singapore.”
+- Master Plan(MP) - “Master plan is the statutory land use plan, which shows the permissible land use and the density for the expansion of business in singapore.”
- Control Plans(MP SDCP) - "The Master plan is supported by Special and detailed control plans(SDCP) .
+- Control Plans(MP SDCP) - "The Master plan is supported by Special and detailed control plans(SDCP) .
 The SDCP are development control plans, which include Parks and Waterbodies, Landed Housing Areas, Street Block, Envelop Control, Building Height and Urban Design plans, published by the competent authority."
- Sample Household Survery,etc.
+- Sample Household Survery,etc.

-4.1.7 Society
+**4.1.7 Society**
 As per the society category datasets, the frequent words in Appendix A – Fig 19and 20 appears to be population, household, survey, etc. and the associated terms in Appendix A – Fig 21 refers to censuses, area, distribution, etc. Referring to the frequent words and the associated terms, the key